giantswarm/docs/src/content/overview/architecture/_index.md

 ## GitOps

 Giant Swarm uses GitOps as first-class citizen to manage the lifecycle of cluster and applications.
 In the platform, the `Flux` operator runs to ensure all changes are version-controlled, auditable, and easily reversible.
-You can use it too to manage your applications and configurations.
+You can use it to manage your applications and configurations.
 It's as simple as adding your existing repositories to the platform and let the platform do the rest.

 [Learn more in our guide about GitOps]({{< relref "/tutorials/continuous-deployment" >}}).